Anniepoo/identity/README.md

 This release has all basic functionality working.

-Testing has been minimal, but if you're adventurous, this is now the reasonable way to make a login and registration system in SWI-Prolog.
+Testing has been minimal, but this is now the reasonable way to make a login and registration system in SWI-Prolog.

 # What it is

 Almost every web application has the notion of a user, with an account, a profile, and some privileges.
 And signing up for and maintaining this is pretty much done the same way, with slight variations, everywhere.
 And it can get messy and complex to do.
 There's no reason for everybody to do it over and over.

+Further, most security errors happen during this process.
+It's not a good thing to **roll your own**.

 I needed a library like this, so I wrote one.